 Turn on 2FA

-Turning on 2-factor authentication on your Twitter account makes it more difficult for hackers to change your password and lock you out.
-Choose from a text message, an authentication app, or a security key.
+Turning on 2-factor authentication on your Twitter account makes it more difficult for cybercriminals to change your password and lock you out.
+Use SMS sparingly, as it can be compromised by SIM swapping.
+Instead, use an authenticator application or security key.

 Bolster your password